 Wrong- you do not need to be flexible to try Pilates.
 In fact, Pilates will help you improve your flexibility.
-In Pilates – work is performed within your range of motion and in some cases that may be a small range if you have tight hamstrings, tight back or other issues.
+In Pilates – work is performed within your range of motion and in some cases that may be a small range if you have tight hamstrings, a tight back, or other issues.
 I used to struggle with tight hamstrings but regular Pilates helps me tremendously in this area.

 True many dancers do use Pilates to stay in shape.
 But guess what… so do Olympics Athletes and Professional Athletes including NBA, MLB, NFL, Swimmers, Golfers, Cyclists, Triathletes, Martial Arts, Runners and more.
 Pilates has something to offer everyone from dancers to professional athletes to the average Joe or Jane.
 Don’t let yourself be intimidated by someone else’s ability, instead pat yourself on the back for working out like a pro!